-The training for most courses is provided at weekends to make it more accessible to those in full-time employment.
-The training for the Intensive Course is provided over one week, from 9.30am to 4.30pm, Monday to Friday.
+The classes for the course are delivered in an Intensive Course over one week, from 9.30am to 4.30pm each day, Monday to Friday, usually during the first week in July.
 All participants are also assigned to a preaching mentor who will help them develop through the practical experience of taking three Sunday services.

 Applicants are first interviewed by their Presbytery and, if endorsed by Presbytery, have a further interview by a panel from the Council for Training in Ministry.

 The following are some frequently asked questions about the Accredited Preacher Scheme:

 What will an Accredited Preacher do?

 Accredited Preachers will have a voluntary role helping out with leading worship services and preaching.
 For example, this could be in their own congregation and/or in others, particularly in vacant congregations or helping when a Minister is on holiday.

 How big a time commitment will an Accredited Preacher be expected to make?

 The number of Sundays a year that Accredited Preachers will take services will vary depending on how much they can do and what the need and opportunities are in the area they live.
 However, it is not intended that Accredited Preachers act as itinerant preachers and spend every Sunday away from their home congregation.

 Will there be a central person for Ministers to ask for a list Accredited Preachers?